How to make shoes slip resistant?

 Simply squirt the product on the smooth surfaces of slippery shoes.

-What’s more, the traction spray is well worth the money if you want to add traction to your shoe sole.
+What’s more, the traction spray is well worth the money if you want to add traction to your shoes sole.

 If you’re interested in getting shoe traction spray, and it’s easily accessible on Amazon, go here to see the current price and deal.